oortcloud/node-ddp-client/README.markdown

 var DDPClient = require("ddp");

 var ddpclient = new DDPClient({
-  host: "localhost",
+  // All properties optional, defaults shown host : "localhost", port : 3000,
-  port: 3000,
+  path : "websocket",
-  /* optional: */
+  ssl  : false,
-  auto_reconnect: true,
+  autoReconnect : true,
-  auto_reconnect_timer: 500,
+  autoReconnectTimer : 500,
-  use_ssl: false,
+  maintainCollections : true,
-  maintain_collections: true // Set to false to maintain your own collections.
+  ddpVersion : '1'  // ['1', 'pre2', 'pre1'] available
 });

 /*
  * Connect to the Meteor Server
  */
 ddpclient.connect(function(error) {
-  // If auto_reconnect is true, this callback will be invoked each time
+  // If autoReconnect is true, this callback will be invoked each time
   // a server connection is re-established if (error) {
     console.log('DDP connection error!');